 Emily Taylor Dodd.
-19. Biology/Pre-Vet Major at Georgia Southern University.
+20. Biology/Pre-Vet with a minor in Chemistry at Georgia Southern University.
 Honors Student.
 Publications writer.
 Trumpet player.
 Synth player.
 Southern Pride Marching Band.
 Performed in WGI with Fusion Percussion Ensemble in 2012.
 Georgia Southern Winterguard 2014.
+Sigma Alpha Iota.
 Lover of: literature, food, sleep, X-box, cute animals, and science.

 This is a shit ton of bullshit and shaming.
 People are born with health problems and perfectly healthy people develop health problems.
 There isn’t always a choice.

 are your eyes red, itchy, and inflamed? don’t reach for those eyedrops, just grab a fucking red pepper and shove that into your eyes instead, just fucking jam all the vegetables you can into your eyes you fucking animal just do it

 Inject V8 directly into your veins you miserable bag of trash.
 Get a giant syringe full of vegetable juice and stab right through your fucking arm in a wild attempt to cure your heart condition.

 Wow, and here I could have saved all the time and discomfort of fucking brain surgery by eating a leek or something.
 WHO KNEW?!

 I honestly feel really bad for really sheltered kids and teenagers